History of Disney Channel: 1990–1997: As a hybrid premium/basic channel

 On September 1, 1990, TCI's Montgomery, Alabama, system became the first cable provider to carry the channel as a basic cable service.
 In 1991, eight additional cable providers volunteered to move the channel to their expanded basic cable tiers, with the first to make the transition (as a test run) being Jones Intercable's systems in Fort Myers and Broward County, Florida.
 Other cable providers eventually began moving the channel to their basic tiers, either experimentally or on a full-time basis.
 Even as major providers such as Cox Communications and Marcus Cable began offering The Disney Channel on their basic tiers, executives for The Walt Disney Company denied that the channel had plans to convert into an ad-supported basic service, stating that the move from premium to basic cable on some systems was part of a five-year "hybrid" strategy that allowed providers to offer the channel in either form.

 In 1991, The Disney Channel tested a two-channel multiplex service on two cable systems.
 HBO, Cinemax and Showtime also launched their own multiplex services that same year.
-However, The Disney Channel would not make its own multiplex service permanent, unlike the others.
-By 1992, a third of the channel's subscriber base were estimated by Nielsen Media Research to be adults that did not have children; and by 1995, its subscriber base expanded to 15 million cable homes, eight million of which paid an additional monthly fee to receive the channel.
+However, The Disney Channel would not launch its own multiplex service permanently, unlike the others.
+By 1992, a third of the channel's subscriber base were estimated by Nielsen Media Research to be adults who did not have children; and by 1995, its subscriber base expanded to 15 million cable homes, eight million of which paid an additional monthly fee to receive the channel.

 In March 1992, the channel debuted the original children's program Adventures in Wonderland, a contemporary live-action adaption of Alice in Wonderland (which, in turn, was based on the novel Alice Through the Looking-Glass).
 In September 1992, the channel began carrying the Disney's Young Musicians Symphony Orchestra series of specials, which aired annually until 1998.
 In honor of its 10th anniversary, the channel embarked on a 14-city nationwide bus tour starting in April 1993.
 By January 1995, The Disney Channel was available to 12.6 million subscribers; the period from 1994 to 1995 saw the largest yearly subscriber increase with 4.87 million households with cable television adding the channel.
 In March 1995, the first international Disney Channel service was launched in Taiwan.
-That year, the documentary Anne Frank Remembered premiered on the channel; that film would earn an Academy Award for Best Documentary in 1996.
+That year, the documentary Anne Frank Remembered premiered on the channel; that film would win an Academy Award for Best Documentary in 1996.

 In 1996, veteran cable executive Anne Sweeney was appointed to oversee The Disney Channel as its president; that September as the launch of Disney Channel service in Southeast Asia, the channel began offering a film in primetime each night starting at 7:00 p.m.
 Eastern Time, with the expansion of the Sunday Magical World of Disney film block to Monday through Saturday nights; the new primetime schedule launched in September with the pay cable premiere of The Lion King.